w3c/market-data-odrl-profile/FixingsExample.md

 We will use the ...

 ## Dataset Series
 First, we can define the Dataset Series which describes the information we're after before it's commercialisation as Datasets.
-The dataset series describes the information (fixings for spots, forward, and non-deliverable forward FX rates), the originator of the data (Bloomberg Index Services Limited), and the IP owner (the same).
+The dataset series describes the [content type](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/Dataset-Content.md#1content-type) and the [asset classes](https://github.com/w3c/market-data-odrl-profile/blob/gh-pages/Dataset-Content.md#2asset-class) (fixings for spots, forward, and non-deliverable forward FX rates), the originator of the data (Bloomberg Index Services Limited), and the IP owner (the same).

 ```
 dre:af85e5b1-26a8-4e9f-a1ad-de5586d5c96e